Financial aid •

 A copy of the hospital bill showing the dates of my stay

 A confirmation from my insurance company acknowledging the accident date and severity

 A note from my doctor explaining my physical therapy schedule

 A detailed academic plan for getting back on track

 Alejandra De León

 Having your financial aid cut off can be a terrifying experience—but it’s important to remember that the result isn't necessarily set in stone.

-If you have a legitimate reason for falling behind on your academic progress, it’s well worth submitting an SAP appeal letter.
+That means it's well worth submitting an SAP appeal letter if you have a legitimate reason for falling behind on your academic progress.

 Want some help navigating the financial aid and scholarship progress?
-Check out Mos!
 Mos helps students take advantage of all the resources available to them to help pay for college.
 Find the best membership for you.